eprbell/rp2/docs/output_files.md

   * *cryptocurrency* Tax: long/short capital gains, cost bases, balances, average price, in/out lot relationships and fractions for the given *cryptocurrency*.
 In this sheet, blue refers to taxable events and outgoing (sold, donated, etc.) transactions, purple refers to cost basis and incoming (purchased, received) transactions and yellow refers to taxable amount.
 The Intra-Flow Detail table shows the mapping between taxable event fractions and in-transaction fractions.
 Here follows an example of this sheet: ![RP2 full report tax example](images/rp2_full_report_output_tax.png)

 ## Tax Report US Output
-The tax_report_us.ods output file contains a sheet per taxable event type (if there are not taxable events for a given event type, it's relative sheet is not generated):
+The tax_report_us.ods output file contains a sheet per taxable event type (if there are no taxable events for a given event type, its respective sheet is not generated):
 * Airdrops;
 * Capital Gains (triggered by cryptocurrency sales);
 * Donations (cryptocurrency given to a qualified charity);